 There’s a story in I Kings 3 that illustrates the wisdom that God gave to Solomon.
 When he was the newly appointed king of Israel in place of his father David, two women were brought before him arguing over one baby.
 They’d both had babies, and one night one of the babies had died.
 One lady claimed, “While I was sleeping she took my living baby and replaced it with her dead baby.”
 The other claimed, “That’s a lie.
 It’s her baby that died, not mine.”
 So they were both claiming the surviving baby.
 What do you do about that situation?
 Without DNA testing available, how do you make sure that the true mother keeps her baby?
 I mean even if he’d seen these mothers and their babies when they were both alive, how could he tell if they’d between switched.
 Women seem to be able to tell babies apart, and if one baby is cuter than another and who the baby looks like, but you know to most of us men, babies, if they’re the same color, look the same; they all look sort of like little wrinkly old people.
 So how in the world is Solomon going figure out which one is the mother?
 Well, he said, “Somebody get a sword.”
 So his servants fetched a sword.
 He said, “Divide the living child in two, and give half to her and half to her.”
 As soon as he said that, one of the women said, “No!
 Don’t!
 Let her have the child.
 Just don’t kill him.”
 Solomon said, “That’s the mother.”
 What skill, what know how, what expertise he had in handling civil cases justly.

-Now, in Proverbs and predominantly in the Bible wisdom refers to skill in the craft of living life, the know how to live your life well, how to relate well to people and to God, how to handle your money and your time and your circumstances, how to handle your children and your friends and your enemies, how to respond and act and talk with people in the best way.
-It is the expertise to live in a way in which you are blessed and you are a blessing to those around.
-You live a life if you are wise that finds favor with God and with people generally and in which you are blessed and blessing to others (Prov 3:4; Lk 2:52).
+Now, in Proverbs and predominantly in the Bible wisdom refers to skill in the craft of living life, the know how to live your life well, how to relate well to people and to God, how to handle money and your time and your circumstances and your children and friends and enemies, how to live in a way in which you are blessed and a blessing to those around you, and you have God’s favor and the favor of people generally (Prov 3:4; Lk 2:52).

 Where does true wisdom for living come from?